Add-ons

 Callback URL Setup

 The Callback URL Setup add-on enables clients to define a redirect URL for users after completing data source authorization.
-This feature enhances user flow by guiding users back to the client’s APP or another designated view.
+This add-on improves the user flow by guiding users back to the client’s APP or another designated view.

 https://api.rook-connect.com/api/v1/client_uuid/123456789/user_id/UserTest12345/data_sources/authorizers?redirect_url=https://www.yourapp.com